mr-bt/manager.README/README.md

 - **Creating More Leaders:** My goal is to create more leaders, not more followers.
 I'm committed to developing your leadership skills and setting you up for success.

 Remember, my role as a manager is to serve you and help you succeed.
 I'm here to provide support, remove obstacles, and create an environment where you can do your best work.

-### Quirks While Working

-At work, my approach with a unique combination of a few quirks:

-- **Always-On:** I'm known for being all-in and always-on.
-I don't expect you to follow my example, and I recommend that you don't.
-That's just how I work best.
-Please note that you might receive messages from me over the weekends, late at night, or on holidays.
-It's just me being ON all the time.
-Please know that I don't expect responses during these times.

-- **Communication:** I'm committed to open communication.
-I encourage open dialogue and am always available for discussion.
-However, my communication skills tend to fade out as I get tired.
-I can also be a bit lengthy at times.
-I'm aware it can be annoying, so please feel free to call it out.
-I'm always trying to improve.

-- **Accountability:** I hold myself accountable for my actions and decisions and expect the same from my team.
-I have very little patience for apathy and indifference.
-If something is going on, let me know ASAP.
-I believe in taking responsibility and learning from our mistakes.

-- **Bias Towards Action:** I'm heavily biased towards action.
-I believe in starting with small and quick iterations to prove (or disprove) our assumptions quickly (fail-fast to learn-fast) and make visible progress over lengthy strategic discussions.

-- **Passion for Technology and Innovation:** Outside of my managerial duties, I'm passionate about technology and innovation.
-I enjoy staying up-to-date with the latest trends and advancements in the tech industry.
-I'm always looking for ways to apply these innovations to improve our work, company, and customer experience.
-Expect me to share all sorts of content but don't assume I expect you to change the course of action or strategy.
-Just me getting excited about new things.

-- **Zero Tolerance for Blaming and Politics:** I have zero tolerance for blaming and politics.
-I believe in focusing on solutions, not pointing fingers.
-I strive to foster a culture of trust and respect where we can have open and honest discussions without fear of blame or political games.
-I put a high premium on coming up with solutions and taking accountability for execution.

-- **Curiosity:** I'm naturally curious and tend to ask a lot of questions.
-This is not a sign of doubt or mistrust but rather a way for me to understand things more deeply and explore all aspects of a situation or problem.

-- **Challenging the Status Quo:** Expect me to challenge the status quo.
-I'm not one to accept "this is how we've always done it" as a reason not to innovate or improve.
-I believe in questioning assumptions and exploring new ways of doing things.

-- **Decision Making:** I expect quick, decisive and effective decisions.
-See in the [Decision-making](### Decision-making) section how to make it happen.

-### Me as a resource

-Be clear about what you need from me for your success — the role, comp, org change, more feedback, more context, etc.

-Be clear when you need the company's resources.
-Be data-driven about why you need it, gather alignment from the pertinent stakeholders, and show that you're cost-conscious.
-I like justifications that include, "this is what [company we respect] does" + "this is the ROI" + "this is what an experiment would cost, and if it works, from there, I can shut it down or scale it up" + "this is the most cost-effective solution for these reasons."

-I love to work through problems together if it's helpful to you.

 ## My Vision of a Great Culture